-Accounts Receivable, net Accounts receivable, net includes tenant rents, tenant recoveries, straight-line rent assets, and other receivables.
-On a quarterly basis, management reviews tenant rents, tenant recoveries, and straight-line rent assets for collectability.
-As required under Accounting Standards Codification (ASC) 842 - Leases, this analysis includes a review of past due accounts and considers factors such as the credit quality of tenants, current economic conditions, and changes in customer payment trends.
+Accounts Receivable, net Accounts receivable, net includes straight-line rent receivables, tenant receivables, and other receivables.
+On a quarterly basis, management reviews straight-line rent receivables and tenant receivables for collectability.
+As required under Accounting Standards Codification (ASC) 842 Leases, this analysis includes a review of past due accounts and considers factors such as the credit quality of tenants, current economic conditions, and changes in customer payment trends.
 When full collection of a lease receivable or future lease payment is deemed to be not probable, a reserve for the receivable balance is charged against rental revenue and future rental revenue is recognized on a cash basis.
-The Company also records reserves for estimated losses under ASC 450 - Contingencies if the estimated loss amount is probable and can be reasonably estimated.
+The Company also records reserves for estimated losses under ASC 450 Contingencies if the estimated loss amount is probable and can be reasonably estimated.